-Start now.
 Don't leave it to chance for your descendants and business successors to absorb the values you hold dear, urges Susan Turnbull, author of The Wealth of Your Life.
 "It is most important to live your life as you want to be remembered.
 But a legacy letter—often called an ethical will—can serve as a meaningful ‘container' for intentional, enduring and loving communication between generations, even from beyond the grave.”

 Your legal will distributes the material things we enjoy only temporarily, she notes.
 "Your ethical will broadens the conversation about inheritance or wealth.
 It lets you transfer your inner richness with the same purposeful intention.
 It is a lasting gift to later generations—what we want our children to know rather than to have.”